Frequently Asked Questions

 - House Organa is named for General (née Princess) Leia Organa, from Star Wars

 IGGPPCamp is an online camp run by the IGGPPC [International Geek Girl Pen Pals Club].
-For 1 week during August, we all get together online and do lots of fun things – including watching movies together, making s’mores, playing games on the forums, telling ghost stories, learning new things through awesome video tutorials, making friendship bracelets, building forts, and so much more.
+Each year during August, we all get together online and do lots of fun things over the course of a few days.
+This includes watching movies together, making s’mores, playing games on the forums, telling ghost stories, learning new things through awesome video tutorials, making friendship bracelets, building forts, and so much more.

 The brain-unicorn of Stewie and Farquharson, IGGPPC was founded and launched March 19, 2013, as a silly Curly Wurly induced idea and has since blossomed into a wonderful, creative community!